NOAA-PMEL/gas_val_to_csv_for_ERDDAP/readme.md

 ## Installation

-Make sure that python is installed and added to the PATH. and use the package manager [pip](https://pip.pypa.io/en/stable/) to install foobar.
+Make sure that python is already installed and added to the PATH. and use the package manager [pip](https://pip.pypa.io/en/stable/) to install foobar.

 ### Create a virtual environment and activate it

 In Windows:
 Create a local subfolder, then open a command prompt (cmd) and use the command below.
 ```cmd
 C:\my_local_subfolder> python -m venv .\.venv